coderefinery/manuals/breakout-rooms-helping.md

 needed when people can't attend.

-We sometimes allow people to register as teams: you bring learners and a helper together, with the hope that you can keep working together afterwards.
+We sometimes allow people to register as teams: you bring learners and an exercise leader together, with the hope that you can keep working together afterwards.